asch/python-course/README.md

-# python-course
+# Python Course
-Labs for Python Course on Faculty of Mathematics and Physics, Charles University
+Solved Assignments for Labs of Python Course on Faculty of Mathematics and Physics, Charles University.